iterative/dvc.org/public/static/docs/user-guide/large-dataset-optimization.md

 | `symlink`    | x     | x     |                   |
 | `copy`       |       |       | x                 |

-Each file linking option is further detailed below, in function of their
+Each file linking method is further detailed below, in function of their
 efficiency:

 1. **`reflink`**: Copy-on-write\* links or "reflinks" are the best possible link